 A Stick

-- Yes, a stick, you hit the branches to knock the olives off.
-Donāt worry, you arenāt hurting the tree if you do it properly.
-In all scenarios, nets catch the olives below the tree.
+- Yes, a stick, you hit the branches to knock the fruit off.
+Don’t worry, you aren’t hurting the tree if you do it properly.
+In all scenarios, nets catch the fruit below the tree.
 The nets are emptied into small crates or large half-ton bins.

-Step 2: Transport the Olives
+Step 2: Transport the Fruit

 Step 3: Milling (AKA pressing)

-The third step in producing extra virgin olive oil is the most exciting part: milling the olives.
-This is the moment we find out how much oil weāve actually made and if itās any good.
-Itās scary and exciting at the same time.
+The third step is the most exciting part: milling the olives.
+This is the moment we find out how much oil we’ve actually made and if it’s any good.
+It’s scary and exciting at the same time.

-A fun fact about the olive oil industry, many individuals & companies in Italy use a community mill, and itās first come first serve unless the company or individual makes an appointment for milling time.
-Since olives are usually picked during the day, the line at the press at night can last for hours.
-Many presses stay open well past midnight to accommodate everyone.
+A fun fact about the industry, many individuals & companies in Italy use a community mill, and it’s first come first serve unless the company or individual makes an appointment for milling time.

-Letās break milling up into digestible chunks.
+Let’s break milling up into digestible chunks.

 The Deleafer

-Upon arrival, the olives are poured into the deleafing machine.
+Upon arrival, the fruit is poured into the deleafing machine.
 The deleafer is a machine that removes any stems, branches, or leaves.
-They then weigh the olives and youāre put in the queue for the press.
+They then weigh the fruit and you’re put in the queue for the mill.

 The Hopper